maxalmonte14/nfl-scores/README.md

 +-----+----+----+----+---+----+----+
 ```

-You can also get one specific game passing a parameter to the command.
+You can also get one specific game passing a parameter to the `finished` command.

 ```
 php nfl-scores finished PHI